-The PEN Open Book Award, formerly the Beyond Margins Awards, invites submissions of book-length writings by authors of color, published in the United States during the current calendar year.
+The PEN Open Book Award, formerly the Beyond Margins Awards, invites book submissions by authors of color, published in the United States during the applicable calendar year.
+The Open Book Award was created by PEN America’s Open Book Committee, a group committed to racial and ethnic diversity within the literary and publishing communities.
 Works of fiction, literary nonfiction, biography/memoir, poetry, and other works of literary character are strongly preferred.
-The award confers a $5,000 prize upon an author of color.
-U.S. residency or citizenship is not required.

 (This award was formerly called the PEN Beyond Margins Award.)

-2014 Nina McConigley, Cowboys and East Indians (FiveChapter Books)
+2014 Nina McConigley for Cowboys and East Indians (FiveChapter Books)

 Ruth Ellen Kocher, domina Un/blued (Tupelo Press)

 2013 Gina Apostol for Gun Dealers’ Daughter (W.W.
 Norton)